Bej9038/SpatialAttributeEvaluation/README.md

 design and implement this and ended deciding on angular and typescript.
 I think Angular is great and took this opportunity to practice developing with it.
 I also really like Angular's material components library and used that extensively for the UI.
-- I also chose to use three.js for the 3D interface.
+- I chose to use three.js for the 3D interface.
 It was difficult to find any example projects using three.js and Angular but they seemed to work well with each other for the most part.
 I had some trouble getting a GLSL loader to work which would allow me to use GLSL files, but I ended up bypassing this by just writing my GLSL code as a string variable directly in the typescript, and passing those shader strings to the three.js material objects.